 A Large Canadian Database for Macroeconomic Analysis

-This paper describes a large-scale Canadian macroeconomic database in monthly frequency.
-The dataset contains hundreds of Canadian and provincial economic indicators observed from 1981.
-It is designed to be updated regularly through StatCan database and is publicly available.
+This paper provides a large-scale Canadian macroeconomic database and shows its usefulness for empirical macroeconomic analysis.
+The dataset contains hundreds of Canadian and provincial economic indicators.
+It is designed to be updated regularly and real-time vintages are publicly available.
 It relieves users to deal with data changes and methodological revisions.
-We show ﬁve useful features of the dataset for macroeconomic research.
-First, the factor structure explains a sizeable part of variation in Canadian and provincial aggregate series.
-Second, the dataset is useful to capture turning points of the Cana-dian business cycle.
-Third, the dataset has substantial predictive power when forecasting key macroeconomic indicators.
-Fourth, the panel can be used to construct measures of macroeconomic uncertainty.
-Fifth, the dataset can serve for structural analysis through the factor-augmented VAR model.
+We show four useful features of this dataset for macroeconomic research.
+First, the factor structure explains a sizeable part of the variation of the dataset and appears as an appropriate means of dimension reduction.
+Second, the dataset is useful to capture turning points of the Canadian business cycle.
+Third, it has substantial predictive power when forecasting key macroeconomic indicators.
+Fourth, the richness of the panel is used to study the effectiveness of monetary policy across regions and sectors.